-Petrolia NOCO is operator of one license, PL 933, and partner in six licenses in the Norwegian Sea and northern North Sea.
+Petrolia NOCO is operator of two licenses and partner in ten licenses on the Norwegian Continental Shelf

 PL 933 is located in the southernmost part of the Norwegian Sea and covers prospectivity related to the Manet Ridge.
 Although the region to the south is a well-established oil province, PN considers the Manet Ridge to be under-explored and are excited to operate this license to potentially extend existing play models and/or reveal new plays.
 The area is generally underexplored, but with proven hydrocarbons in the Albert discovery.

 Norwegian Sea - Frøya High